Kaushik3131/Newsweave/README.md

 ## 📄 License

-This project is private and proprietary.
+This project is intended for demonstration and learning purposes.

+## 🎯 What This Project Demonstrates
+- End-to-end cloud deployment experience
+- Secure authentication and secret management
+- Serverless backend design
+- Production debugging and issue resolution
+- Real-world CI/CD workflows

 ## 🙏 Acknowledgments